jpsca/allspeak/README.rst

 -----

 :copyright: 2012-2015 by `Juan-Pablo Scaletti <http://jpscaletti.com>`_.
-:license: MIT, see LICENSE for more details.
+:license: Three clause BSD License, see LICENSE for more details.